Why Opal Stopped Chasing Revenue – Kenneth Schlenker, Opal

 David Barnard:

-So we've got a lot to catch up on.
-Last time we spoke, you were at five million in ARR.
-You've since shared that you hit 10 million in ARR pretty soon after that.
-So you were scaling rapidly and now hit over a million daily active users.
-So I mean, the app has just been taken off.
-So I wanted to talk through some of that with you and see what it's taken to get there.
-So yeah, tell me first about what it took from last we spoke at five million to get to that 10 million.
+We've got a lot to catch up on.
+Last time we spoke, you were at 5 million in ARR.
+You since shared that you hit 10 million in ARR pretty soon after that, so you were scaling rapidly.
+I now hit over a million daily active users.
+The app has just been taken off.

 Kenneth Schlenker:

 Yeah.
 It sounds now a long time ago, but yeah, we had a great conversation last time.
 We're really in the process of scaling with, at the time, a hard paywall.
-And we got to scale pretty efficiently with a small team.
+We got to scale pretty efficiently with a small team.
 I think we reached $10 million in annual care revenue, like 11 people back then.
-But after that, what happened was we weren't growing as fast as we'd like in terms of users.
-And for us, what really matters is to be able to create a product that can be used by lots of people because we're addressing this massive issue.
-And so we stopped focusing on revenue, really focusing on what product can we build that can be a billion user products.
-And so that's the trajectory that changed.
-And happy to talk about the stuff that we've done to get there.

 David Barnard:

 Yeah.
 Hey, one of the things, you just did a great talk at Tokyo App Growth Annual last week, and you and I got to hang out a little bit in Tokyo.
-And one of the things you shared in that talk was that you had a mindset shift from efficiency to company building.
+One of the things you shared in that talk was that you had a mindset shift from efficiency to company building.
 Tell me a little bit about that.

 Kenneth Schlenker:

 Yeah.
 I think this is maybe a counterintuitive take, but you read a lot today about the billion dollar one person company.
-If you buy into that, basically someone with AI can just vacode their way into getting to 10 million, 20 million, 100 million in revenue and then create this massive company.
+If you buy into that, basically someone with AI can just vibe code their way into getting to 10 million, 20 million, 100 million in revenue, and then create this massive company.
 I think that's a lie.
-I think that actually the companies that actually do reach a billion people and billions of valuations, they need more than one person.
-They actually need a team.
-You need a brand, you need retention.
-And AI can be used to improve the value that the product gives to users.
-And then, and only then I think can really create massive amounts of value.
-And so yeah, I think that was the topic of the talk,

-Which I gave at the conference.
+Yeah, I think that was the topic of the talk, which I gave at the conference.
 I think a lot of the apps that we see today, they're coming online.
-And I love the entrepreneur.
-You'll kind of renaissance we're seeing lots of people.
+I love the entrepreneur, the results we're seeing in lots of people.
 They're being able to create new stuff.
 But I think also it's important that people understand that there needs to be more than that to be able to build massive companies.
-And so that's the shift that we've been on where what we want to do is we want to make sure we can create a product that is on path to be a billion user product.
-And so starts with a team, figuring out the right kind of team, building a brand, building a product that has a lot of retention, and then figuring out how we actually use AI to improve the value we give to users.
+That's the shift that we've been on where what we want to do is we want to make sure we can create a product that is on path to be a billion user product.

 David Barnard:

 Yeah.
 A quote from your talk that I really loved was, "Teams create product soul.
 You can't vibe code a brand."
-I love that.
-What's your thinking there?

 Kenneth Schlenker: